QubesOS/qubes-doc/BackupEmergencyRestoreV3.md

         [user@restore vm1]$ sudo mount -o loop vm1/private.img /mnt/img/
         [user@restore vm1]$ cat /mnt/img/home/user/your_data.txt
         This data has been successfully recovered!

+ 9. Success!
+If you wish to recover data from more than one VM in your backup, simply repeat steps 4--8 for each additional VM.

     **Note:** You may wish to store a copy of these instructions with your Qubes backups in the event that you fail to recall the above procedure while this web page is inaccessible.
 All Qubes documentation, including this page, is available in plain text format in the following Git repository: